GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 Data line (D) is connected to D0.
 This signal is used while reading data.\
 The board is layed out for a 24 Pin (E)PROM.

-Suported (E)PROMs:
+Supported (E)PROMs:
-- 2716  (2Kx8) default for standard Big Tandy with the original Boot ROM
+- 2316  (2Kx8) ROM, default for standard Big Tandy with the original Boot ROM
+- 2716  (2Kx8) used for copies of Boot ROM
 - 2732  (4Kx8) used for custom software (like BigTMon)
 - MCM76866  (8Kx8) can be used with modifications to the CPU board.
 (Not tested)

 J4 in the schematic brings out A11 of the EPROM.
 This is only needed when a 4K EPROM is used in the Model II (because otherwise only the upper part of the 4K is accessable.)

 ### PCB
-**New design: Use CAT28C16A and DS1315 in SOIC package, then all will fit in 24 pin socket footprint ??**

 The PCB uses two pin header rows to connect to the original 24 pin socket for the EPROM.
 The pins of these are slightly thinner to fit the socket and have a slightly broader base.
 In order to minimise height, I used larger hole for the pins which allow the base to fall inside of the PCB board.
 Within Kicad a modification to the footprint is made.
 Pad diameter 2.3mm, hole diameter 1.9mm.\
 The crystal for the clock can be placed on the top side (inside of the clock chip socket), or on the backside.
 The first option is preferred, but pay attention to the socket bridges.
 So verify before soldering.\